 Let’s go back to 2013 when I got the crazy idea from our friends in Australia.
 We met one of them on our walk across Spain doing the Camino for 5 weeks.
 Which by the way made me believe that I could do the Camino Inka trail.
 So, lots of planning for flights, travel, hotels, meals every detail considered and I was ready to go… until I landed in Cusco and instantly got a migraine.
 They were not kidding when I was told the altitude was going to affect me.

 We took it easy for the first day and quietly toured the city and surrounding area for four days, that should be enough, right?
 Nope.

-But I was not giving up my guide was determined to get me to camp before dark and let’s say that there “could” have been some locals with donkeys heading up the hill and may have made room for an additional package, me!
+But I was not giving up.
+My guide was determined to get me to camp before dark.
+Let’s say for argument sake, that there “could” have been some locals with donkeys heading up the hill.
+And may have made room for an additional package, me!
 So, I may have donated 50 soles and to be honest it could have been a million I would have given it.
 (By the way at this point I should point out that it is illegal to ride any animal, donkey or horse on the Inka Trail unless you are a local and have a business reason to do so).
-I just kept my head down and they would take me as far as they could, so for the next 40 minutes I rode a donkey up Dead Woman’s Pass so that I would not be named after this hill.
+I just kept my head down and they would take me as far as they could, so for the next 40 minutes, I rode a donkey up Dead Woman’s Pass so that I would not be named after this hill.

 5 days, 4 nights and a lot of pain but it was worth it and to anyone, whether you are ready or not give it a go, it is not a race I wasn’t there to win it I was there to finish it was my motto.

-Enjoy my interview with my Guide Hilbert Sumire, he has some great advice for those wanting to climb Machu Picchu and about the area.
+Enjoy my interview with my Guide Hilbert Sumire.
+He has some great advice for those wanting to climb Machu Picchu and about the area.
 And if you ever find yourself in need of one the most experienced guides with over 675 treks under his belt you can contact him here

 Interview with Hilbert Sumire, to date 696 treks to Machu Picchu.